-Learning Objective 5: Describe the birth process and the postpartum period.
+Learning Objective 7: Explain the changes that take place in the postpartum period.

 The purpose of this activity is threefold.
 First, answering the questions listed in Handout 3 facilitates students' understanding of concepts in chapter 2.
 Second, these types of essay questions afford the students an opportunity to apply the concepts to their own lives, which will, in turn, facilitate their retention of the material.
 Third, the essay format will also give students practice expressing themselves in written form.
 Ideas to help students answer the critical-thinking essay questions are provided in Handout 4.